-Fifth case: Review the remuneration of directors and managers in 2023 and the remuneration of the new executive deputy general manager and deputy general manager for discussion.
+Fifth case: Review the remuneration and salary adjustments of directors and managers in 2024.
 (Securities Act 14-3)

-Content: Regularly review the policy, system, standard and structure of the remuneration of directors and managers, and approve the current remuneration items of the company's directors (including independent directors) and managers.
+Content: Regularly review the policies, systems, standards and structures of remuneration for directors and managers, and approve the current remuneration items for the company's directors (including independent directors) and managers.